NaszvadiG/cim-xa/README.md

 Sample Code
 -----------
 THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of several forms of usage.
 There is also a sample controller for job queues in application/controllers/jobq.php.
-DBscripts/test.sql contains some sample data--enough to run some
+DBscripts/test.sql contains some sample data--enough to run most
 [but not all] of the examples.

 LICENSE